 The following table shows Architecture of some famous android smartphones:

 Redmi Note 10

 Also while flashing some custom ROMs or Xposed.
 You must be sure about the architecture of your Android phone.

 Regarding the compatibility of one version on the other version or architecture see the explanation below.

-As the ARM64 aka x64 architecture is backward compatible so it’s fine to install ARM aka 32 bit apps on it.
+As the ARM64 aka x64 architecture is backwards compatible so it’s fine to install ARM aka 32-bit apps on it.

 - ARM on ARM device: OK.

 - ARM64 on arm device: Not compatible.

 If your Android phone is not mentioned in the table above then you can use an app named as Droid hardware info to identify the correct architecture of your phone and select respective APK to download on your phone.